Pointer Basics

 Try It Yourself

-Exercise 1: Write swap by Hand and Observe Addresses
+Exercise 1: Implement swap Manually and Observe Addresses

 Declare two int variables, a and b.
-Print their values and addresses, swap the values through pointers, and print again.
+Print their values and addresses.
+Swap their values using pointers, then print again.
 Did the values change?
 Did the addresses change?
 Why?

 Exercise 2: Trace Pointer Values

-Without running the code first, trace the results on paper, then compile to verify:
+Before running the code, trace the execution on paper to predict the results, then compile and verify:

 #include <iostream>